alright-code/melee-shock/README.md

 **Please read the *Online Play* section below if looking to play online.**

+## Safety

+- Always follow [PiShock's safety guidelines](https://pishock.com).
+Do not use around the neck, spine, or chest.
+Do not use with any heart conditions.
+- `melee-shock` is not responsible by any harm caused by misuse of the PiShock device
+- Set `global_max_intensity` to a conservative value before your first session
+- The in-game kill switch (D-Pad Left) immediately stops output

 ## Features

 - **Damage mode** - triggers feedback when your character takes damage; intensity scales with damage dealt, duration matches hitstun frames